nils-eilers/NODISKEMU/README.md

 ===================
 Because some SD slots seem to suffer from bad/unreliable card detect switches a test mode for this has been implemented on the units that have SD card support.
+To enable this test mode, hold down the PREV button during powerup.

+Devices with built-in LCD support (read: petSD+) will show their diagnostics on the display.

+The further notes applies only for devices without built-in LCD support (read: old petSD and pet microSD):

-If you hold down the PREV button during powerup, the red (dirty) LED will reflect the card detect status - if the LED is on the card detect switch is closed.
+The red (dirty) LED will reflect the card detect status - if the LED is on the card detect switch is closed.
 Please note that this does not indicate successful communication with the card but merely that the mechanical switch in the SD card slot is closed.